How to Create Space in a Small Kitchen

 Having a small kitchen in your first home may be all that you need when you are just starting out.
 And for us it was.
 I was new to this, living on my own thing, and my kitchen tools and supplies were minimal at best.

-As my skills in the kitchen grew, so did my things and before long we were in danger of outgrowing that tiny kitchen.
+As my skills in the kitchen grew, so did my cooking tools and supplies and before long we were in danger of outgrowing that tiny kitchen.

 It’s all About the Space